 This is the middle part of the consultation process and a further consultation will take place once clear elements for implementing have been decided.
 England will soon consult on similar changes and it is hoped that any change will be rolled out across the UK.
 Timelines are not yet clear but from discussions with SG it is “years” away.

-The SWA is working hard to protect our members have established a very good relationship with the Scottish Government covering this consultation.
+The SWA is working hard to protect our members and we have established a very good relationship with the Scottish Government covering this consultation.
 We now need your support and input to have your voice heard.